-77 Legislative text Article 22 - Requirements relating to transparency 7.1.
+Legislative text BACK TO TABLE OF CONTENTS 77 Article 22 - Requirements relating to transparency 7.1.
 The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (b) all underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions; STS criteria 77.
 All underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions; Verified?
-Yes PCS Comment See section 8 - General point 4 See also section 4.4 Regulatory and Industry Compliance STS-securitisation §(z).
+Yes PCS Comment See section 8 - General point 5 See also section 4.4 Regulatory and Industry Compliance STS-securitisation §(z) .
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-78 Legislative text

-10

-Article 22 - Requirements relating to transparency

-(ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;

-STS criteria

-78. For traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;
+78 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust; STS criteria 78.
+For traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust; Verified?
+Yes PCS Comment See point 77. Γ EBA Final non-ABCP STS Guidelines - statements on background and rationale Γ EBA Final non-ABCP STS Guidelines

+79 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (iii) the derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator; STS criteria 79.
+The derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the original securities of the original securities and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the original securities and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the original securities and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the original securities and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the original securities and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securities are a securities at the original securities are apprecision.
 Verified?
-Yes

-PCS Comment

-See section 8 - General point 4.
-See also section 4.4 Regulatory and Industry Compliance, STS-securitisation §(z).

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-79 Legislative text Ī Article 22 - Requirements relating to transparency (iii) the derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator; STS criteria 79.
-The derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator; Verified?
-Yes Ī PCS Comment See section 8 - General point 4 §(p) - includes schedules, credit support annex and confirmation - see definition of swap agreement. [ EBA Final non-ABCP STS Guidelines - statements on background and rationale Ī EBA Final non-ABCP STS Guidelines
+Yes PCS Comment See point 77.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-Legislative text

-Article 22 - Requirements relating to transparency

-(iv) the servicing, back-up servicing, administration and cash management agreements;

-STS criteria

-80. The servicing, back-up servicing, administration and cash management agreements;

-Verified?
-Yes

-PCS Comment

-See section 8 - General §4(j), (k) and (l).

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-Article 22 - Requirements relating to transparency (iv) the servicing, back-up servicing, administration and cash management agreements; STS criteria 80.
+80 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (iv) the servicing, back-up servicing, administration and cash management agreements; Ī STS criteria 80.
 The servicing, back-up servicing, administration and cash management agreements; Verified?
-PCS Comment See section 8 - General §4(j), (k) and (l).
-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+Yes PCS Comment See point 77.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines